abstractfoundry/lumicube/README.md

 The source code for the software running on the Raspberry Pi, including our web-based IDE, is available in a separate project:
 * https://github.com/abstractfoundry/lumicube-daemon

+## Community Documentation

+Contributions from the community can be found in the "community-documentation" folder.
+Your contributions are welcome.

 ## Simulator

 It is also possible to run _some_ of these examples projects using our online simulator: